nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `deleteMember NAME`

+* NAME field is case-sensitive.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-The NAME specified is case-sensitive and must be in the current displayed list of Members.
+The NAME specified must be in the currently displayed list of Members when executing this command.
 </div>

 Examples: